cnlohr/rawdrawandroid/README.md

 to make your own APKs and build, install and automatically run them in about 2 seconds, and with an apk size of about 25kB.

-Note that this project, as it is will not build apps ready for the app store, as it only targets arm64-v8a, and it is missing things like icon support, etc.  But, it is a start!

 With this framework you get:
  * To make a window
  * Accelerometer/gyro input